Western Illinois University: Macomb Campus

 Affirmative Action Procedures for Administrative/Faculty Positions

-Obtain a copy of the Hiring Procedures Guide from the Affirmative Action Office before conducting a search.
+Obtain a copy of the Hiring Procedures Guide from the Equal Opportunity and Access Office before conducting a search.

 Each position announcement should include the following statement: